parsec-labs/parsec-website/src/blog/content/ethereum-foundation-scaling-grant.md

 <img src="/img/blog/blog04-01.png">

-Thank you for your trust.
-Let's BUIDL together!
+Thank you for your trust and let's BUIDL together!

 <b>Follow PARSEC and all our news:</b>